omicscode/omicscode/README.md

 4. Machine and deep learning
 5. Desktop and Mobile application development.

-🧬 Research and Topics and areas, I dont work, read and explore: DevOPS, IOT and System Design and Management.
+🧬 Research and Topics and areas, I dont work, read and explore: DevOPS, IOT and System Design and Management, GeoInformatics or Machine Learning.

+🧬 See the commit tag as final or build release for the release.